dandre201/Wolt_Task/README.md

 and enter a time as a 24 hour clock

-This was a MVP of the task, improvements would include a gui, picking an end time/miltiple dates to get more analysis, graphs for better visaul analysis.
+This was a MVP of the task, improvements would include error handling on date and time entered, a gui, picking an end time/miltiple dates to get more analysis, graphs for better visaul analysis.